IBM-Cloud/jpetstore-kubernetes/README.md

 1. building Docker containers from the legacy stack
 2. moving the app to [IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service)
-3. and extending with [Watson Visual Recognition](https://www.ibm.com/watson/services/visual-recognition/) and [Twilio](https://www.twilio.com/) text messaging.
+3. and extending it with [Watson Visual Recognition](https://www.ibm.com/watson/services/visual-recognition/) and [Twilio](https://www.twilio.com/) text messaging (or a web chat interface).

 IBMers can access the demo script and additional collateral from [here](https://github.ibm.com/Bluemix/cloud-portfolio-solutions/tree/master/demos/modernize-jpetstore).